rl-institut/tier_spatial_planning/README.md

 ---
 # Server Configuration and Docker-Container

 The following describes the server configuration created for the Optimization Tool, aimed at ensuring secure and reliable operation.
 Client requests are received by NGINX, a so-called reverse proxy server, which establishes encrypted communication using SSL/TLS certification and forwards them to the appropriate destinations.
-The certificates are generated using Let’s Encrypt.
-The web tool comprises multiple applications and services, all housed in Docker containers.

-NGINX intercepts client requests, providing SSL/TLS encryption and routing them to their intended destinations.
 The web tool consists of several applications, including database systems and applications for database visualization, monitoring of asynchronous tasks, user data analysis, and load management.

 <ins>**Web Application Container**</ins>
 This container hosts the actual web application, responding to NGINX requests.
 It includes the FastAPI application, website elements like HTML, CSS, and JavaScript, database interfaces, and energy system models.
 It runs Gunicorn, a Python-based HTTP server, supporting multiple worker processes to handle requests and enable parallel operation of FastAPI instances.
 The container also includes the open-source CBC solver for mixed-integer linear programming, as a fallback when no licensed Gurobi solver is available.